Diesel-Net/openldap/README.md

 ## TLS Terminating Proxy
-Many hours were spent trying to get Traefik to proxy plaintext ldap (port 389) traffic to the container, while terminate TLS.
+Many hours were spent trying to get Traefik to proxy plaintext ldap (port 389) traffic to the container, whilst terminating TLS.
 I simply wanted to leverage the ACME features of Traefik to automate my certificate renewals, but never quite got anything working.

 I had traefik entrypoint set to 636 (firewall port on VM open as well) and even `openssl s_client -showcerts ldap.dev.diesel.net:636` was showing `verification OK`.
 For some reason it would not play nicely with this container, and I cannot figure out quite why.
 Not sure if it has something to with OpenSSL vs GnuTLS as the underlying ssl ibrary for the openldap container, cipher/encryption algorithm being used, or maybe an incompatibility that Traefik still needs to workout..
 Went down several rabbit holes haha..